windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/more/pagination.md

 LIMIT 0, 20
 ```

-And use `SELECT FOUND_ROWS()` to fetch total rows, this way will a little faster then first way if you set index correctly
+And use `SELECT FOUND_ROWS()` to fetch total rows, this way will a little faster than first way if you set index correctly
 , but only MySQL works.

 ### Count Total if SQL has GROUP